Simulation settings

 Default

 This option will use a hybrid solver, the wave-based solver for low frequencies and the geometrical acoustics solver for high frequencies.
+Note that in order to use the wave-based solver the geometry has to be watertight.

-Your model will be analyzed and an optimal transition frequency will be provided automatically.
+The model will be analyzed and an optimal transition frequency will be provided automatically.
 The impulse response below the chosen transition frequency will be calculated using the wave-based solver, whilst the impulse response above the transition frequency will be calculated using the geometrical acoustics solver, and then combined (or hybridized).

 Advanced

-This option allows the you to modify the given parameters.
+This option allows the you to modify the given parameters:

 The termination criterion allows for defining one of two different ways of when the simulations should stop.
 Either when the energy at each receiver has dropped by an energy decay threshold value (defined in dB), or when the simulated IR has reached a certain signal length (defined in s).
-When the energy decay threshold option is used, an estimated IR length will be shown.

 Run simulation